 When you are in an accident you have certain rights in Pennsylvania.
-Specifically the Motor Vehicle Financial Responsibility law defines and explains individuals rights when they have been injured in a car or truck accident.
-It is important that you understand these laws because accidents happen when we least expect them, and these law affect your right to receive compensation if for your injuries with a tractor trailer or other commercial vehicle.
+Specifically, the Motor Vehicle Financial Responsibility law defines and explains individual’s rights when they have been injured in a car or truck accident.
+It is important that you understand these laws because accidents happen when we least expect them, and these laws affect your right to receive compensation for your injuries with a tractor-trailer or other commercial vehicle.

 Pennsylvania Limited Tort Option

 The primary reason that someone chooses a limited tort option is that it is less expensive, saving up to fifteen percent off of the premium, despite the fact that it largely excludes coverage for non-monetary damage.
 Under limited tort, in order to receive compensation for physical injury or emotional distress, you would have to prove that you meet the criteria of a “serious injury” as defined by the law.
 This can sometimes prevent a victim from damage recovery as a serious injury includes death, and permanent disfigurement or impairment of a bodily function.
 Some examples of serious injury that courts across Pennsylvania have found to meet the definition include:

 - Head injury

 The courts have looked at these injuries and many others to determine if these injuries impaired any bodily functions as a result of a motor vehicle accident.
 The focus is not on the injury itself, but on the resulting and sustained injury to a bodily function.
 The main stipulations the courts will base the decision on is what bodily function was impaired, and whether or not that impairment was actually serious.
 It is important to note that the courts have held that the injury does not need to be permanent for it to qualify as serious.
 If they determine that your sustained injuries were a direct causal result of the accident, you would be covered under your limited tort insurance policy your injuries.